 Can’t we just spray the wasps?

 It’s usually best NOT to kill the wasps but send them off in a different direction from your home.
 They are beneficial to get rid of other crop-killing insects so farmers actually prefer not to kill the wasps.
+That’s why natural wasp repellent is crucial.

 Natural Wasp Repellent Resources